aneldev/dyna-ts-module-boilerplate/README.md

 # Dist / Release

-Call `npm run dist` or `npm run release` to create a distributable version of your project under the `dist/` folder.
+Call `npm run build`
+to create a distributable version of your project under the `dist/` folder.

-The package configuration exports the `dist/` folder so you have to call the `npm run dist` every time you want to publish this package.
+The package configuration exports the `dist/` folder so you have to call the `npm run build` every time you want to publish this package.
 The typescript declarations are there out of the box.

-When you deploy your application on server side there is no need to run `npm install`.
-The `dist` folder has everything and it is ready to run.
-The typescript declaration are useless there (are only for debugging), your whole application is ins the `dist/index.js`.

-Server or Container holders are executing the `npm start`, where in the `package.json` is configured to run the `dist/index.js`.
+Call `npm run release` to build, publish to npm and push to your repo.

 # Others

 ## Link your modules easily (using npm link)